-How to recognize and pronounce the names of Chinese currency?
-How to avoid getting fake notes while traveling in China?
-What are the most commonly used bank notes and coins in China?
+How to avoid getting fake Chinese money while traveling in China?
+What are the most commonly used Chinese currency?
 How to minimize exchange losses when booking a trip to China?
 This article will offer visitors to China some money-related tips.

 One currency, several names